i18next/i18next-gitbook/for-enterprises.md

 - How does the translation process work?
 - How do the source files get to the translators and back?
+- How do you keep track which parts are already translated and which parts not - and additional are all target languages fully translated?
 - How you deploy new languages after release?
 - How do you handle versioning?
+- How you update / fix typos in translations after deployment?

 Translation Management Systems are a great help.
-But still there is a gap between development and translation process.
-Files need to be exported / imported / merged and all while new keys get added to be translated.
-The chaos is inevitable.
+But most tools out there are build for onetime translation of your documents.
+Not for continuously translating your application.
+So there is still a gap between the development and the translation process.

 # Locize